 - Don't exercise on an empty stomach.
 Eat a snack 30 minutes before exercising.

-For some women, such as those with heart disease, blood clots, recent pulmonary embolism, or for those who have a "high-risk" pregnancy, exercise may not be recommended.
-In taking the complete medical history, your practitioner will determine if maternal conditions limit, or exclude, an exercise program.
+For some women, such as those with heart disease, blood clots, recent pulmonary embolism, or those who have a "high-risk" pregnancy, exercise may not be recommended.
+In taking the complete medical history, your practitioner will determine if maternal conditions limit or exclude an exercise program.